(1) Environmental water sampling should be carried out aseptically to prevent the mixing of stray bacteria.

 Note: The sampling volume for environmental water sampling varies according to the microbial content of the water body: 200-1000 ml for water bodies rich in flora such as sewage, 1-2 L for natural water bodies such as lakes and rivers, 1-5 L for water bodies with low flora such as tap water, and fluctuating with geographical location, season and sampling depth for marine water bodies.

-Samples are taken at multiple points and mixed equally and uniformly to approximately 10 ml of suspended sludge sample (5-10 g of sediment), stored in a lyophilisation tube, labelled with sample information and then snap frozen in liquid nitrogen or placed in a foam box with dry ice in a dark environment and transported back to the laboratory as soon as possible, stored in a -80°C refrigerator and sent on dry ice.
+Samples are taken at multiple points and mixed equally and uniformly to approximately 10 ml of suspended sludge sample (5-10 g of sediment), stored in a lyophilisation tube, labelled with microbiology sample test information and then snap frozen in liquid nitrogen or placed in a foam box with dry ice in a dark environment and transported back to the laboratory as soon as possible, stored in a -80°C refrigerator and sent on dry ice.